apollographql/apollo-midnight/README.md

 The Apollo Midnight VC Code color theme is based on the color palette of Apollo Studio's GraphQL Explorer in dark mode.

-:warning: :construction: THIS THEME IS STILL IN DEVELOPMENT :warning: :construction:

 ## Install

 From Marketplace: